MFG’s Modern Slavery Statement for Financial Year 2024

 Corporate Social Responsibility

-Makes clear to employees MFG’s social responsibilities to staff and the communities in which they operate, including the Company’s stance on modern slavery.
+Highlights MFG’s social responsibilities to staff and the communities in which they operate, including MFG’s stance on modern slavery.

 Whistleblowing Policy

-Makes clear to employees MFG’s commitment to conducting business with honesty and integrity and its expectation on all staff to report all concerns, including those related to slavery and human trafficking, and its commitment that such disclosures can be made without fear of retaliation.
+Highlights MFG’s commitment to conducting business with honesty and integrity and its expectation on all employees to report all concerns, including those related to slavery and human trafficking, and its commitment that such disclosures can be made without fear of retaliation.

 Equality and Diversity Policy